deskvillage/dannychadburn.github.io/content-campaign-analytics.md

 ![data-dashboards.png]({{site.baseurl}}/assets/img/data-dashboards.png)

 Your content operation might consist of PR, SEO, social media, editorial and marketing teams all working on similar activities.
-However, they'll all have their own targets, and will inevitablly be tracking different metrics in different ways.
+But, they'll all have their own targets, and will be tracking different metrics in different ways.

-All this disperate information will also probably contradict what your ecommerce team has say.
+All this disparate information will likely contradict what your ecommerce team has say.

-#### A centralised (but customisible) view of data is essential so they each understand the consequences of their actions.
+#### A centralised view of data is essential so they each understand the broader consequences of their actions.

 If you've pondered on any of the following questions, it's worth [getting in touch](/contact) to discuss how I can help.